 “Under normal circumstances, no one is going to complain when someone is buying flowers or going out to dinner and a movie,” he wrote in an investor letter.
 “But as a publicly traded person with a responsibility of productivity to the shareholders, we live under special circumstances.
 A relationship is likely to affect both [my] productivity and [my] output.”

-In a resolution titled “Shareholder Control of Romantic Relationships,” Merrill asked his investors if they’d like to take over control of his dating process.
-It passed with an 86% vote.
+In a resolution titled “Shareholder Control of Romantic Relationships,” Merrill asked his investors if they’d like to take complete control over his dating process.
+It was enthusiastically approved, with an 86% vote.

 “We’ve all been in a situation where your friend starts dating someone and you’re super opposed to it, but can’t really say anything,” says Merrill.
 “Friends can’t really give you objective advice — but shareholders?
 Maybe.”

 Merrill went on a variety of dates, updating investors via a private forum at each juncture and ceding to their feedback.
-After numerous dates, Merrill began to fall for a 28 year-old assistant named Marijke Dixon — and after securing his shareholders’ approval, he offered her a three-month “relationship contract.”
+Merrill soon fell for a 28-year-old assistant named Marijke Dixon — and after securing his shareholders’ approval, he offered her a three-month “relationship contract.”

-In the span of a month, Merrill’s shareholders grew from “around 120” to over 500.
-And before he knew it, his share price had skyrocketed to $18, giving him a $1.2m market cap.
+In the span of a month, Merrill’s shareholders quadrupled, from 120 to 500+.
+Overnight, his share price skyrocketed to $18, giving him a $1.2m market cap.

-Suddenly, complete strangers were vying for control over his life.
+Suddenly, complete strangers were vying to control his life.

 The flood of new shareholders dramatically changed the way Merrill thought about his experiment.